dHannasch/alpine-pandas/README.md

-# python.3.7-seaborn-alpine
+# python.3.7-java-alpine
-Python image with seaborn based on Alpine platform
+Python image with Java based on Alpine platform